antor44/sigmoid-comparision/README.md

-The output graph compares the execution speed of different activation functions using Python's NumPy library.
+The output graph compares the different activation functions using Python's NumPy library.
 While NumPy is popular for its user-friendliness, it's important to understand how its performance compares to optimized low-level code.

-To put this into context, we measured the time taken to perform calculations on 1 million elements, repeating the process 100,000 times to amplify any performance differences.
-We then wrote the final 1 million results to a file once, ensuring a consistent and realistic workload.
+We measured again the time taken to perform calculations on 1 million elements, repeating the process 100,000 times, then wrote the final 1 million results to a file once.
 The differences were striking:

 Our optimized C code using AVX2 instructions significantly outperformed NumPy, even when the C code used only a single thread.